d-sonuga/bare-metal-blasterball/README.md

 isn't fully supported and the game itself has only background music but no sound effects.

 # Running
-I developed this on a linux Fedora system, so if you're on Windows, ..., I don't know what to tell you.
+I developed this on a Linux Fedora 38 system, so if you're on Windows, ..., I don't know what to tell you.

 ## Requirements
-* To run the code, you need a python3 interpreter installed, and I think that should come with most linux systems.
+* To run the code, you need a python3 interpreter installed, and I think that should come with most Linux systems.

 * Install qemu and OVMF (https://wiki.osdev.org/OVMF) for UEFI emulation